shellyycao/IDS706_DE_w2/README.md

 - Yml file added, badge added
 - Change the filename from df to Eco_Con_Beh, which stand for Ecommerce_Consumer_Behavior
 - Enabled copy_on_write
+- Delete all the test in the py file since all the cases is tested in the test file, for example, check duplicate and check missing value code was dropped, since those will be tested in the test section
 - Update the output to better show case the result:

 ![Top 10 Product Categories by Gender_Update](cat_update.png)